nicobast/fasttask/README.md

-# fasttask - data preprocessing and analysis of fasttask data in neurodevelopmental disorders
+# fasttask - data preprocessing and analysis of fasttask data in neurodevelopmental disorders - publication: https://doi.org/10.1016/j.bpsc.2021.04.010

 INFO: the FASTTASK is a speeded visuospatial cognitive task.
 We concurrently recorded eye-tracking data including pupillometry during the task with a Tobii X30.